****Vaccinations are a requirement, as well as limited travel while here due to host being immunocompromised.****

 We have satellite television, Wi-Fi and pretty well every other on-grid service.
 All of our interns so far have been able to keep in contact family and friends using Skype or a similar application. just bring your laptop or Ipad.

 There is an area that you can sit outside and enjoy the scenery and the breathtaking views.

 We do not do a regular sit-down breakfast, you will need to prepare yourself.
 We occasionally sit down together to bacon and eggs on toast, once or twice a month.
 We never prepare lunch (unless we are hosting one) but the fixings for sandwiches or leftovers are always available - the fridge is always open.
 We almost always prepare some sort of a dinner; you WILL be called to assist getting dinner ready even if it is only setting the table, or loading the dishwasher.
 Coffee at the farm is always on and hot!

-Will pick you up at the bus station, or you can use your own car.
+Will pick you up in Peterborough or you can use your own car.